Pritjam/pARMesan/README.md

 The architecture specification is at version 1.1.
 The simulator implements architecture specification 1.1.
 The WHEEL file format is currently at revision 1.
+The VCT file format is currently at revision 1.

 The PARM and FETA formats are deprecated.